How to Become a Marine Diesel Mechanic

 “If you use the two keys of being proactive and being willing to learn and listen to others in the field who have expertise, it will help you have a successful path to the future,” said David Hart, Training Technology/Curriculum Team Leader for Mercury Marine.

-“The first piece is to take advantage of all the training that’s available, and do that proactively.”
+“The first piece is to take advantage of all the training that’s available and do that proactively.”

 David Hart, Training Technology/Curriculum Team Leader, Mercury Marine

-And these partnerships have their own unique benefits, like the one we have with Mercury Marine, which offers students the opportunity to complete online and hands-on training to achieve a provisional Mercury Outboard certification while attending the MMI Marine program.
+And these relationships have their own unique benefits, like the one we have with Mercury Marine, which offers students the opportunity to complete online and hands-on training to achieve a provisional Mercury Outboard certification while attending the MMI Marine program.

 Getting Certified as a Marine Diesel Mechanic

-There’s a number of marine organizations and manufacturers that offer certification programs.
+There are a number of marine organizations and manufacturers that offer certification programs.
 Most offer a mix of seminars and coursework, ending with a final exam that will determine if you’ve earned the certificate.

 Train to Become a Certified Diesel Mechanic

 That’s only 357 days.
 Imagine it.
 In less than a year you can transform your life.7 Your new workspace could be at a boat dealer or even at a marina.
-Attending MMI can help you prepare for the life you’ve dreamed about.
+Attending MMI can help you prepare for the career you’ve dreamed about.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.